 Cooking a venison roast recipe in the slow cooker is impossibly easy and only takes a few basic ingredients, which I’m going to guess you already keep stocked in your pantry.

-In the pan of your slow cooker/crock pot add onions, a couple cloves garlic, salt, pepper and pour in water last.
+In the pan of your slow cooker/crock pot add onions, a couple garlic cloves , salt, pepper and pour in water last.
 Sometimes I’ll add a sprinkle of thyme or parsley on the surface of the roast, too, fresh or dried both work.
 You can also toss in a bay leaf.
 You can also add beef stock in place of water if you have it on hand, but the version roast will make it’s own stock.

-At the end of the day (roughly 8 hours on high or 10-12 hours on the low setting ) the meat will be fork tender and you’ll have some amazing broth in the bottom of your crock pot to drizzle over your meat or using my easy recipe, you can make a delicious easy gravy, too!
+At the end of the day (roughly 8 hours on high or 10-12 hours on the low setting ) the deer roast will be fork tender and you’ll have some amazing venison stock in the bottom of your crock pot to drizzle over your meat or using my easy recipe, you can make a delicious easy gravy, too!